Journey to Mykonos

 We require a 25% deposit in order to confirm your reservation.
 You will receive a confirmation form after your payment.

-Our yachts are moored in the new marina of Rhodes, a 15-minute transfer from the International Airport and a 15-minute walk from the ferry terminal.
+Our yachts are based in Beledediye Marina (located on the promenade).
+Arrive to the yacht and spend the night aboard in the Marina.
+You can also use the opportunity to do some shopping in the marina and stock up for your sailing trip.
 Arrival to the yacht is after 17:00.
 Students can settle in and decide on shopping/dinner plans.
 Exploring the city is a recommended activity for the evening.
-The city of Rhodes is a unique mix of history and modern convenience, wander in the narrow streets of the Old Town and enjoy the abundance of shops, cafes, clubs and bars offered in the New Town!
+Wander in the narrow streets of the Old Town and enjoy the abundance of shops, cafes, clubs and bars offered in the Promenade!

 On our first voyage we will sail to the picturesque island of Symi.
 After arriving in its cozy harbor, you can walk, or even squeeze through the narrow village streets and admire the houses, built in traditional Greek style, some of which are still inhabited by descendants of their builders.
 Visit a few local shops/cafes, in order to absorb the very special spirit and flavor of the place, as well as taking the time to interact with the people living on the island.
 In the evening we have dinner at our favorite local tavern..